PizzaMyHeart/filum/README.md

 `$ filum tags <label> <tag 1> <tag 2> ...`

-☞ `$ filum tags 2 python webdev` to add the tags "python" and "webdev" to the thread in the table with '2' in the `#` column.
+Example: `$ filum tags 2 python webdev` to add the tags "python" and "webdev" to the thread in the table with '2' in the `#` column.

 ### Delete tags from a saved thread

 `$ filum tags <label> <tag 1> <tag 2> ... --delete`

-☞ `$ filum tags 2 webdev --delete` to remove the tag "webdev" from the thread in the table with '2' in the `#` column.
+Example: `$ filum tags 2 webdev --delete` to remove the tag "webdev" from the thread in the table with '2' in the `#` column.

 ### Search for a thread